kanishkamisra/website/content/publication/findingspriming/index.md

 - "1"
 #publishDate: "2020-06-01T00:00:00Z"
 # slides: example
 summary: Using semantic priming to investigate how BERT utilizes lexical relations to inform word probabilities in context.
+Presented at *Blackbox NLP 2021*.
 # tags:
 # - Source Themes
 title: Exploring BERT’s Sensitivity to Lexical Cues using Tests from Semantic Priming